Appeals

 Submit online by going to Parking Account Management and login as an ‘Affiliate’.
 Go to ‘Citations and click on ‘Appeal’ to enter your appeal.

 If you have received a citation and wonder if you should file an appeal, check the list below before filing your appeal.
-Typically, the Appeal Board will reject appeals citing the following reasons:
+The reasons below are NOT acceptable reasons to file an appeal:

 • Lack of knowledge about parking regulations – When you were issued your permit you acknowledged reading the UMBC Parking Rules and Regulations